gigwegbe/understanding-esp32-with-micropython/01_Setting_Up_Micropython_Esp32/README.md

  ### Flashing Micropython with esptool.py
 To use Micropython we need to install the firmware on Esp32 board.
 Download the firmware [here](https://micropython.org/download/) in our case is `esp32-idf3-20180511-v1.9.4.bin`.
 Move it into the current directory.
 We then proceed to use `esptool.py` to flash the firmware onto the board.

-Flash the board to clean state(press the reset button)
+Flash the board to clean state(press the reset button):
 ```
 (env) $ esptool.py erase_flash
 ```
-Result from flashing the board
+Result from flashing the board:
 ```
 esptool.py v3.0
 Serial port /dev/cu.SLAB_USBtoUART